aesara-devs/aesara/doc/extending/graphstructures.rst

 identifying and replacing certain patterns in the graph with other specialized patterns that produce the same results but are either faster or more stable.
-Optimizations can also detect identical subgraphs and ensure that the same values are not computed twice or reformulate parts of the graph to a GPU specific version.
+Optimizations can also detect identical subgraphs and ensure that the same values are not computed twice.

 For example, one (simple) optimization that Aesara uses is to replace the pattern :math:`\frac{xy}{y}` by :math:`x`.